Athletics and Recreation

 Residence Hall Staff

 Juniata seeks to provide the best possible living experience in the residence halls.
 This begins with qualified, caring, and well-trained staff.
 Staff members in each building are carefully selected, and trained, and are willing to help students have a successful campus living experience.
 One of the first people students meet on check-in day is the Resident Assistant, better known as the RA.
 Resident Assistants are assigned to each residence hall floor to help with the adjustment to community life and are instrumental in planning activities to help students become acquainted with their living environment.
 In addition, RAs are available throughout the year to assist with academic, personal, and community living concerns.
-Resident Assistants are specially trained upper-class students who are able to answer many questions about Juniata and the residence halls.
-Resident Assistants report to live-in Residence Directors, known as RDs.
-Residence Directors are professional staff members who manage each residence hall.
-They supervise the hall staff, coordinate programs and activities, and work with the student judicial process.
-Residence Directors can answer many questions about policies and procedures and the campus in general.
+Resident Assistants are specially trained upper-division students who are able to answer many questions about Juniata and the residence halls.
+Each residence hall also has a Community Advisor who is also an upper-division student who provides support and direction for a building’s community, and supports the RAs residing there.
+Resident Assistants and Community Advisors report to live-in Residential Life Coordinators, known as RLCs.
+RLCs are professional staff members who manage a portfolio of residence halls.
+They supervise the hall staff, coordinate programs and activities, and work with the student conduct process.
+RLCs can answer many questions about policies and procedures and the campus in general.

 Residence Hall Programs

-The residential staff offers a wide variety of activities in which students can participate.
-These programs are planned and organized by students, (RA) Resident Assistants, and the (RD) Resident Directors.
-Everyone is encouraged to make their interests known, to become actively involved in planning events, and to participate .
+The residential life staff offers a wide variety of activities in which students can participate.
+These programs are planned and organized by students and RAs.
+Everyone is encouraged to make their interests known, to become actively involved in planning events, and to participate.
 The staff assists on the floor to develop programs that enhance a sense of community.
-These programs generally have a social and/or educational focus.
+These programs have a social focus and support students’ personal development, community engagement, authentic leadership, and/or becoming a global citizen.

 Juniata’s residence halls are smoke-free living environments.

 Global Village: the Global Village is a distinct globally-themed living and learning community designed to provide opportunities for intensive, in-depth cultural interaction and community development.
-The GV combines language and cultures in a living/learning experience.
-Residents come home to speak and hear the language of their themed housing.
-The GV welcomes native speakers; non-native students who have lived, traveled extensively, or studied abroad; and students enrolled in language courses.
-We currently have Spanish, German, French and Chinese housing along with the Intercultural floor in Terrace Hall.
+The GV welcomes language learners and non-English speakers; non-native students who have lived, traveled extensively, or studied abroad; and students enrolled in language courses.

 Suites: East Houses apartment style living, housing 8 students.
 There are 4 bedrooms, a common room and bathroom.
 Each room is air conditioned.